techsoft3d/hc-caas-api/README.md

 ```

 ### Custom Conversion Settings
 It is possible to override the default conversion settings of CaaS and instead provide your own command line.
 In this case, we are exporting a STEP file instead of generating SCS/SCZ/PNG files.
+They are some limitations on what command line options are permitted for security reasons.
+In general, any output file generated will have an automatically assigned name based on the name of the uploaded model and the file extension of the output file.
 ```
 let info = await caasClient.uploadModelFromFile("./testfiles/axe.CATPART",null,{conversionCommandLine:["--output_step",""]});
 await caasClient.waitUntilConverted(info.itemid);